 Appeals filed with the Commission continue to range from relatively simple, straightforward cases to cases involving complex legal issues.
-The majority of new cases concern income tax, manufacturing property assessments, and homestead credits, with fewer cases involving withholding, sales/use tax, and other categories.
+The majority of new cases concern income tax, manufacturing property assessments, and homestead credits.
+There are also a number of cases involving withholding, sales/use tax, and real estate transfer taxes.
+Fewer new cases fall into the other categories.

 The Commission has continued to be flexible in presiding over appeals on a case-by-case basis, utilizing different procedures for the various types of appeals it handles.

-Past experience indicates that the Commission's caseload is increasingly dominated by the more complicated appeals which often present questions of first impression and voluminous factual records and which therefore require an expenditure of a greater amount of time and resources to resolve.
+The Commission's caseload is increasingly dominated by the more complicated appeals which often present questions of first impression and voluminous factual records and which therefore require an expenditure of a greater amount of time and resources to resolve.
 In those appeals, the Commission utilizes procedures such as pretrial mediation conferences to narrow the focus at trial and to reduce the number of disputes over tangential factual issues.
 In order to advance consideration of the substantive issues, the Commission has also made an effort to resolve non-dispositive disputes, such as discovery or evidentiary motions, as promptly as possible.

 The Commission believes that taxpayers in the less complicated, more straightforward appeals are entitled to prompt resolution of their appeals.
-To that end, the procedures in certain small claims cases call for rulings on those appeals to be made within a shorter time frame than that required for larger more complex appeals.
+To that end, the procedures in certain small claims cases call for rulings on those appeals to be made within a shorter time frame than is allowed for larger more complex appeals.
 With the consent of the parties, some decisions may be made orally from the bench.